TrossenRobotics/aloha_docs/docs/operation/data_collection.rst

 Task Creation
 =============

-Task configuration can be found in the ALOHA package's aloha module under ``constants.py`` in the ``TASK_CONFIGS`` dictionary.
+Task configurations are now set up in the ``tasks_config.yaml`` file located inside the ``config`` folder in the Aloha package.
-A template task (``aloha_template``) is provided containing all possible fields and some placeholder values.
+A template task (aloha_template) is provided within the file, which includes all possible fields and placeholder values.
-Here, we will focus only on the task name, the dataset directory, the episode length, and the observation cameras.
+For this guide, we will focus on configuring the task name, dataset directory, and episode length.

 .. list-table::
   :align: center